acculess/www/README.md

 Wireless power transfer can be used to provide electricity in remote locations such as rural villages, remote islands, and natural disasters areas.
 This technology can provide a reliable power source for these locations, allowing them to be supplied with electricity even when traditional power sources are not available.

+## Partnership

+In the next years it will be possible to offer devices, drones using contactless energy for a commercial or military purpose, are you interested?

 ---